 A systematic review and meta-analysis of randomized controlled trial shows that the efficacy of acupuncture for treatment of OSA is promising but we could use larger randomized controlled studies (Lv et al., 2016).

-My clinical experience reveals that many patients benefit from acupuncture, especially when combined with other approaches to decrease inflammation, such as eliminating allergens and eating a low inflammatory diet.
+In my clinical experience, many patients benefit from acupuncture, especially when combined with other approaches to decrease inflammation, such as eliminating allergens and eating a low inflammatory diet.

 Learn more about this in the second part of this article, Functional Medicine Treatments for Sleep Apnea.